 So, when considering customization, it’s important to think about precisely what you’re doing and why.

 And clear communication is essential.
-If you can use existing elements and features with minimal hassle, then it may present the simplest way to get ahead.
+If you can use existing elements and features provided by Jira with minimal hassle, then it is the simplest way to get ahead.

-If it means that the system simply won’t reflect the way that you work, though, then it may actually be essential to deploy customization.
+But if it means that the system simply doesn’t reflect the way that you work, then it might be essential to deploy customization.
 And you could see a big productivity boost as a result.

 The role of Jira workflows for teams